Last Updated on: 10th August 2024, 11:56 pm

 More to the point, the Russians built the old railway connecting China and Russia and was the first railway there.
 There is a new(er) while railway track/bridge with the 3 white archs that crosses the Song Bei River, see the photos above, and the old one, in green and straight without arches in front, see photos above, is kept as an attraction.

 Which brings me to Laodaowai.
 The ‘Dao’ in Lao Dao Wai means “railway” and Lao means ‘old’, and “wai” means ‘outside’.
 So “Lao Dao Wai” means the area outside of the old railway.
-This area was where, I heard, local Chinese people were forced to, while the then wealthy Russian migrants stayed within the area of the railway. where transport was convenient and therefore people were more prosperous.
-That means Laodaowai is really just some alley ways where the local poorer people used to live, and therefore is nothing “fancy”.
+This area was where local Chinese people were forced to be restricted to staying in, while the then wealthy Russian migrants stayed within the area of the railway, where transport and thus resources and daily life, was more convenient and therefore people were more prosperous.
+That means Laodaowai is really just some alley ways where the local poorer people used to live, and therefore is nothing aesthetically “fancy” but is fascinating to know about.

 The area is not that historically old, so the buildings aren’t historic relics or ancient Chinese architectural styles.
 On the outside, the buildings look European from the Russian influence, but on the inside past the facade, the layout is a Chinese style courtyard.